List of Valvrave the Liberator characters: Shoko Sashinami

 Shoko Sashinami (指南 ショーコ, Sashinami Shoko) is the daughter of the prime minister of JIOR, and is Haruto's childhood friend and crush.
 She is extremely kindhearted and loyal to her friends.
 She seems to reciprocate Haruto's feelings for her, but his confession to her is interrupted by the Dorssian invasion, and her presumed death is the reason for Haruto to pilot the Valvrave.
 With the rest of the country under Dorssia's control and following ARUS's betrayal, she convinces the other students to establish the Sakimori Academy's module as an independent state called New JIOR, using the Valvrave as leverage against both superpowers.
 She is elected as the first Prime Minister of New JIOR.
 After she finds out Haruto's secret, she sells L-Elf and him to ARUS to negotiate for their lives, as she no longer trusts him.
 However, she quickly learns from Pino that the reason Haruto turned into a Kamitsuki was to avenge her presumed death back in Episode 1, bursting into tears upon the revelation.
 She deeply grieves over Haruto's death, but still tries to look strong for the sake of her citizens.
 In the epilogue, she eventually becomes an immortal and replaces Haruto as the new pilot of Valvrave 01, and has had a 'Memorial Core' built, with statues of those who died to create their new home.
-She is voiced by Asami Seto in Japanese.
+She is voiced by Asami Seto in Japanese and by Michelle Ruff in English.

 Saki Rukino

 Saki Rukino (流木野 サキ, Rukino Saki) is a popular idol who has grown aloof due to her career being on hold, due to her being cold and that she hates dealing with other people.
 She develops feelings for Haruto but is jealous of his friendship with Shoko.
 After discovering the Valvrave hangar beneath Sakimori Academy, she excitedly pilots the Valvrave Four (coded VVVIV), to which she names "Carmilla", after being injected with the same substance as Haruto.
 200 years in the future Saki is still a Valvrave pilot fighting an unknown enemy and remembers her promise with Haruto to not give up no matter what.
 During this time she is often seen talking with the young Prince, telling him stories about the Magius War.
 She is also the protagonist of the manga Ryūsei no Valkyrie which explores her role in the series as well as her backstory.
-She is voiced by Haruka Tomatsu in Japanese.
+She is voiced by Haruka Tomatsu in Japanese and by Cherami Leigh in English.